Marc Quinn announces a major public artwork in aid of refugees

 “To me, the refugee crisis is one of the greatest humanitarian tragedies we have ever seen.
 I feel compelled to make an artwork about it and, by doing so, help the people involved". — Marc Quinn

-Inspired by the nearly 68.5 million people worldwide who have been forced from their homes, Odyssey is a direct challenge to the divisive conversations that separate “us” and “them”.
+Inspired by the nearly 68.5 million people worldwide who have been forced from their homes, Bloodcube is a direct challenge to the divisive conversations that separate “us” and “them”.

 The project is made possible with a number of key partnerships: